-For that indicator, Bankscope provides data for Russia from 1996 to 2016.
-The average value for Russia during that period was 48.25 percent with a minumum of 34.34 percent in 2016 and a maximum of 69.99 percent in 1997.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for Russia from 2000 to 2021.
+The average value for Russia during that period was 38.75 percent with a minimum of 24.85 percent in 2018 and a maximum of 52.4 percent in 2009.

 Definition: The ratio of the value of liquid assets (easily converted to cash) to short-term funding plus total deposits.
 Liquid assets include cash and due from banks, trading securities and at fair value through income, loans and advances to banks, reverse repos and cash collaterals.
 Deposits and short term funding includes total customer deposits (current, savings and term) and short term borrowing (money market instruments, CDs and other deposits).